ssilvius/website/content/why-tech-projects-fail.md

 slug: why-tech-projects-fail
 title: Why Tech Projects Fail and How to Avoid It
 date: 2022-07-22T11:00:00.000Z
+excerpt: >-
-excerpt: "Even the biggest tech giants like Google, Apple, and Amazon have had their share of failed projects that wasted millions.
-While failure is an inevitable part of innovation, some common pitfalls increase the risk of your tech project going off the rails."
+  Even the biggest tech giants like Google, Apple, and Amazon have had their share of failed projects that wasted millions.
+While failure is an inevitable part of innovation, some common pitfalls increase the risk of your tech project going off the rails.
 tags:
   - startups
   - leadership
 author:
   name: Sean Silvius
   picture: /images/profile.jpg
+draft: false
 ---

 One of the primary reasons tech projects derail is due to a lack of clear vision and requirements from the outset.
 If the key stakeholders and development team don't have a unified understanding of what the end product should look like and what it needs to accomplish, you're setting yourself up for costly rework and potential failure.